P&D Rule Book 2023

 20.1.1 The transfer of a registered player from one Affiliated Club and/or Team to another shall only be recognised and approved by the League.
 The written consent of both Clubs/Teams concerned is required by the League Fixture and Results Secretary.
 The player(s) concerned shall be ineligible to play in Plymouth and District Bowling League sponsored games until formal approval of the transfer, giving notice of the operative date, has been received by the Hon.
 Secretary of the Club/Team concerned.

-20.1.2 A fee equal to DOUBLE the NORMAL REGISTRATION FEE shall be paid to the League in respect of each transfer.
+20.1.2 A fee equal to DOUBLE the NORMAL REGISTRATION FEE shall be paid to the League in respect of each transfer, except where the players club has ceased to exist then the fee will be waived.

 20.1.3 Having once registered with the League by a particular Club/Team any subsequent transfer of a player to another Affiliated Club/Team shall be in accordance with the Rules.